GEMINI-Medicine/pyDeid/README.md

 ## 4 Additional Arguments

-Additional settings are described in the function docstring, and covered extensively in the tutorial notebooks.
+Additional settings are described in the [API documentation](https://gemini-medicine.github.io/pyDeid/api/index.html), and covered extensively in the [tutorial notebooks](https://gemini-medicine.github.io/pyDeid/tutorials/index.html).

 Some arguments are described below: